JanX2/JXLS/README.md

 ###Both

-Add “DHxls.framework” to the following build phases (via the +-buttons):
+Add “JXLS.framework” to the following build phases (via the +-buttons):

 * “Target Dependencies”
 * “Link Binary With Libraries”